 Trauma-focused CBT uses a range of psychological treatment techniques to help you come to terms with the traumatic event.

 For example, your therapist may ask you to confront your traumatic memories by thinking about your experience in detail.
-During this process your therapist will help you cope with any distress you feel, while identifying any unhelpful thoughts or misrepresentations you have about the experience.
+During this process your therapist helps you cope with any distress you feel, while identifying any unhelpful thoughts or misrepresentations you have about the experience.

-By doing this, your therapist can help you gain control of your fear and distress by changing the negative way you think about your experience, such as feeling that you are to blame for what happened or fear that it may happen again.
+Your therapist can help you gain control of your fear and distress by changing the negative way you think about your experience.
+For example, feeling you're to blame for what happened or fear that it may happen again.

-You may also be encouraged to gradually restart any activities you have avoided since your experience, such as driving a car if you had an accident.
+You may also be encouraged to gradually restart any activities you've avoided since your experience, such as driving a car if you had an accident.

-You will usually have 8-12 weekly sessions of trauma-focused CBT, although fewer may be needed if the treatment starts within one month of the traumatic event.
-Sessions where the trauma is discussed will last for around 90 minutes.
+You'll usually have 8-12 weekly sessions of trauma-focused CBT, although fewer may be needed.
+Sessions usually last for around 60-90 minutes.

 Read more about CBT.

 Eye movement desensitisation and reprocessing (EMDR) is a relatively new treatment that's been found to reduce the symptoms of PTSD.